 Minnesota law is generally very favorable towards off-grid living.
 However, there are many regulations that might prevent you from using your property how you want, especially if you have high water needs or live in a wetlands area.

-Because the law requires you to connect to public sewer lines if one is located nearby, it could even be illegal for you to go completely off-grid.
+Because the law requires you to connect to public sewer lines if one is nearby, it could even be illegal to go completely off-grid.

 Minnesota Zoning Laws and Off-Grid Living

-Even if Minnesota State law allows something, it does not mean that it is legal in your county or city.
-Many areas, especially those near tourist destinations or protected waters, have very strict zoning rules.
-Don’t be surprised if it is illegal for you to do things on your property like live in an RV, raise livestock, build an outhouse or install wind power systems.
+Even if Minnesota State law allows something, it does not mean it is legal in your county or city.
+Many areas, especially those near tourist destinations or protected waters, have strict zoning rules.
+Don’t be surprised if it is illegal for you to do things on your property, like live in an RV, raise livestock, build an outhouse, or install wind power systems.

-As with most states, land zoned as “rural” tends to be the most relaxed in regards to off-grid living laws.
-You’ll have to research your area’s zoning laws carefully though because the laws can differ drastically, even between rural-zoned areas.
+As with most states, land zoned as “rural” tends to be the most relaxed in regard to off-grid living laws.
+You’ll have to carefully research your area’s zoning laws because the laws can differ drastically, even between rural-zoned areas.

 Off-Grid Electricity in Minnesota